COBRA Health Insurance: Complete Guide to Costs, Coverage & Alternatives

 When ACA Marketplace Plans Are Better

-Losing employer coverage is a qualifying life event, meaning you get a Special Enrollment Period (SEP) to enroll in an ACA marketplace plan without waiting for open enrollment.
+Losing employer coverage is a qualifying life event, meaning you get a Special Enrollment Period (SEP) to enroll in an ACA marketplace plan without waiting for open enrollment dates and deadlines.
 For most people, especially those who are unemployed:

-• Approximately 80% of marketplace enrollees qualify for premium subsidies
+• Roughly 87% of marketplace enrollees still receive premium subsidies in 2026

-• ACA plans are renewable indefinitely — unlike COBRA's 18–36 month limit
+• ACA plans are renewable indefinitely, unlike COBRA's 18 to 36 month limit

-If you're exploring temporary options while between jobs, it's also worth reading about short-term health insurance as a potentially lower-cost bridge — though it has important coverage limitations you should understand before enrolling.
+If you're exploring temporary options while between jobs, it's also worth reading our short term health insurance guide as a potentially lower-cost bridge, though it has important coverage limitations you should understand before enrolling.

 Spousal Coverage